geothachankary/airport-explorer-book/basic/register-mapbox/register-mapbox.md

 ![](run-app-small-map.png)

 You will notice that we have a small map in the top left corner, but it would be better to have the map fill the entire screen.
-For that we will include a bit of inline CSS styling in the page.
+For that we will include an internal CSS stylesheet in the page.
 Add the following snippet in the `<head>` section just before the closing `</head>` tag:

 ```html
 <style>